 What Is IDx?

 Silicon Valley tech companies like Google are working on similar technology, but a small company out of Iowa became the first to bring the technology of this kind to patient care.
-IDx, led by Dr. Michael Abramoff, described his company’s artificial intelligence technology is capable of catching diabetic retinopathy far earlier than even he can.
-This is key.
+IDx, led by Dr. Michael Abramoff, described his company’s artificial intelligence technology through computer vision is capable of catching diabetic retinopathy far earlier than even he can.

 Diabetic retinopathy has no symptoms, and this can mean vision loss may be irreversible by the time the patient starts experiencing symptoms or communicates this to their doctor.
 Obviously, it’s important for people with diabetes to be regularly tested, but right now 50% don’t.
 IDx and their new IDX-DR system could dramatically help.